2023 Student Awards

 Entries are given one total score, based on three criteria only:

-- Suitability for end use in the category into which it is entered.
+- Suitability for end use in the category it was submitted to.

 NOTE: Entries submitted to the high school categories are judged with the level of experience and available resources taken into consideration.

 Open internationally to post-secondary (under-graduate and graduate studies) and high-school students.
-All entries are submitted digitally, in high res-format.
+All entries are submitted digitally, in hi-res format.
 Only digital entries are accepted for this competition.